 NCD, Report on Researching, evaluating the implementation of the provisions of the Labour Code and related documents on employees with disabilities, (2018), 33.

-Decree No. 61/2015/ND-CP on job creation policies and National Employment Fund, Article 24-26.
+Decree No 74/2019/ND-CP, Clause 2-4, Article 1.

-Decision No. 750/QD-TTg on adjustment of loan interest reduction for some policy credit programmes at the Social Policy Bank: Loan interest for poor household is 6,6% per year.
+Section 5 to 7 of the Document No. 8055/NHCS-TDSV on loan business supporting job creation, maintaining and expanding employment..

 GSO, National survey on people with disabilities 2016, (2018).